sashbros/chrome-dino/README.md

-# genetic-nn-flappy
+# chrome-dino
-A flappy bird game playing on its own by applying genetic algorithm
+The google chrome dinosaur game where the dinosaur plays on its own.
+Used neuroevolution.